famedly/famedly-sync/README.md

 ├── certs
 │  └── test-ldap.crt   # The TLS certificate of the LDAP server
 ├── config.yaml        # Example configs can be found in [./sample-configs](./sample-configs)
+├── csv
-└── service-user.json  # Provided by famedly
+│  └── users.csv       # Optional: if using CSV source, this would hold the user data └── service-user.json  # Provided by famedly
 ```